pashtepooja18/Netflix_Clone/README.md

+# Netfilx Clone
-# This is a clone of a website called Netflix build using HTML and CSS.
+This is a clone of a website called Netflix build using HTML and CSS.